Cort G300 RAW – One of The Highest Value Guitars

 The issue with the pickup installation was probably the most annoying one out of all the things I detected on this guitar.
 The bridge pickup was mounted a bit badly!
 As you can see from the image, the inner coil side was closer to the strings than the outer coil side.

 As these are direct-mounted pickups, they use some kind of foam to compensate for the tension that you create by tightening the screws and the springs.
 So I believe this can be fixed by removing the pickup and adjusting the foam.
-However, it was not something you could fix by simply pushing the pickups from the side and expecting it to get fixed.
+However, it was not something you could fix by simply pushing the pickups from the side and expecting them to get fixed.
+You may say Why is this a big issue, but it really is an issue.
+As you can see, the pole pieces have different distances to the strings, and this caused an unbalanced output on the bridge side.
+When you bring the bridge pickup closer, then the already-close section gets really close to the strings.

 Also, when you use in-between positions and activate inner coils, you have pokey sounds!
 As I mentioned before, when I notice such simple issues, I immediately think that someone at the factory did not spend sufficient time paying attention to these details!